“Natural forces within us are the true healers of disease.” – Hippocrates

 Auricular or ear acupuncture is a form of complementary therapy based on the idea that the ear is a micro system, with the entire body represented on the auricle.
 The points are located on the outer ear.

 Auricular acupuncture is often used when clients are detoxing from addiction, including stopping smoking.
 Please see our listing on Quitza.

 A 73-year-old man came to see us, suffering from terrible knee pain.
 He had fallen on his knee about a month ago and his knee was painful, stiff and swollen.
 It also felt warm to the touch.
 He had been taking anti-inflammatories but the pain didn’t diminish.
 He was an active person and found it upsetting that he was incapable of following his normal exercise routine.
 After the first treatment the pain and stiffness were greatly improved and the swelling went down.
 After three more treatments there was some residual stiffness in the morning but he was back to his normal active life.
 “I can’t get over how quickly acupuncture has worked for my knee.
 I am telling everyone I know about this.
 This is great.”

 Would you like more information?

-When you subscribe to our newsletter you will get information about various conditions and tips on what you could do to help yourself.
+When you subscribe to our newsletter, you will get information about various conditions and tips on what you can do to help yourself.